 Complex focal seizures (CFS) affect a bigger part of one hemisphere (side) of the brain than a simple focal seizure.
 The person’s consciousness is affected and they may be confused.
 They might make strange or repetitive movements that have no purpose (called ‘automatisms’).
 They may wander around, or behave strangely, and they may not be aware of what they are doing.

 They might be able to hear you, but not fully understand what you say or be able to respond to you.
-They may not react to you they would normally.
+They may not react as they would normally.
 If you speak loudly to them, they may think that you are being aggressive and so they may react aggressively towards you.

 CFS often happen in the temporal lobes ('temporal lobe epilepsy') but can happen in other parts of the brain.